Hemolytic Disease of the Newborn (HDN)

 After birth, your baby may have the following:

-- Severe hyperbilirubinemia and jaundice.
+Severe hyperbilirubinemia and jaundice.
 Your baby’s liver can’t handle the large amount of bilirubin.
 This causes your baby’s liver to grow too big.
-He or she will still have anemia.
+They will still have anemia.

 HDN can be prevented.
 Almost all women will have a blood test to learn their blood type early in pregnancy.